Search Filters

 Isolated MCL Reconstruction Might Not Be Sufficient In Cases With A High-Grade Anteromedial Rotatory Knee Instability

-Elmar Herbst, MD, PhD, GERMANY Christian Peez, MD, GERMANY Lena Haferkemper, Ms., GERMANY Jens Wermers, MD, GERMANY Johannes Glasbrenner, MD, GERMANY Thorben Briese, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Christoph Kittl, MD, MD(res), GERMANY
+Elmar Herbst, MD, PhD, GERMANY Christian Peez, MD, GERMANY Lena Haferkemper, Ms., GERMANY Jens Wermers, Prof., GERMANY Johannes Glasbrenner, MD, GERMANY Thorben Briese, MD, GERMANY Michael J. Raschke, MD, Prof., GERMANY Christoph Kittl, MD, MD(res), GERMANY

 Department of Trauma, Hand and Reconstructive Surgery, University of Muenster, Muenster, GERMANY